Steven Universe: The Movie: Plot

-Steven follows Spinel to a desolate garden in space, where she reveals her backstory: When Pink Diamond began the Gem colonization of Earth and did not want Spinel to join her, she tricked Spinel into "playing a game", in which Spinel was to stand frozen in the garden.
-Spinel was left there alone for 6,000 years before learning that Pink Diamond no longer exists ("Drift Away").
-Steven tells her that he will never abandon her and that he will make up for his mother's mistakes ("Found").
+Steven follows Spinel to a desolate garden in space, where she recovers her memory and reveals her backstory: when Pink Diamond began the Gem colonization of Earth and did not want Spinel to join her, she tricked Spinel into "playing a game", in which Spinel was to stand frozen in the garden.
+Spinel was left alone there for 6,000 years before learning that Pink Diamond no longer exists ("Drift Away").
+Steven tells her that Pink was wrong to treat her that way, and she needs to find someone else who will treat her better ("Found").

-Back in Beach City, Spinel turns off the injector, but when Steven begins shifting his attention back to everyone else, she accuses Steven of just using her, suggesting he'll abandon her or wipe her memory again.
-She turns the injector back on and attacks Steven.
+Back in Beach City, Spinel turns off the injector, but when Steven begins shifting his attention back to everyone else, she accuses Steven of using her, suggesting he'll abandon her or wipe her memory again.
+Spinel, now seething with rage, turns the injector back on and attacks Steven.
 As he tries to explain the truth to her, Garnet recovers her memory ("True Kinda Love").
 Steven sends the others to rescue the humans of Beach City while he confronts Spinel.
 Steven finally realizes why his Gem powers have not yet returned: his desire for an unchanging "happily ever after" has left him resistant to the notion of growth and change, which he needs to re-experience.
-Embracing this fact, he regains his powers and battles Spinel, trying to convince her that she can change as well ("Change").
+Embracing this fact, he regains his powers and battles Spinel, trying to convince her that she too can change ("Change").
 Their fight destroys the injector, and Spinel relents after realizing how much she hates what she has become.

 The Diamonds suddenly arrive, intending to live on Earth with Steven.
-He introduces Spinel to them and they take an immediate liking to her because of her goofy personality, and how she reminds them of Pink ("Let Us Adore You (Reprise)").
-The Diamonds accept her in place of Steven and she happily goes with them, now with people who will love her unconditionally.
-Steven and his friends gather to rebuild Beach City, and Steven, Connie, Pearl, Garnet, Amethyst, and Greg perform a Takarazuka-style "Finale".
+He introduces Spinel to them, and they take an immediate liking to her because of her goofy personality and how she reminds them of Pink Diamond ("Let Us Adore You (Reprise)").
+The Diamonds accept her in place of Steven, and she happily goes with them, now with a family who will love her.
+Steven and his friends gather to rebuild Beach City, and he, Connie, Pearl, Garnet, Amethyst, and Greg perform a Takarazuka-style "Finale".

-Cast

-The film features the main and recurring characters of the series, and introduces the new characters Spinel and Steg.